akash-g0807/Beta-Hyprland-config/README.md

 Dotfiles for [Hyprland Tiling Wayland Compositor](https://github.com/hyprwm/Hyprland).
 This is intended for **personal use**

-These instructions written with Arch Linux using btrfs fike system with grub-bootloader.
+These instructions written with Arch Linux using btrfs file system with grub-bootloader.

 # Hyprland Screenshots
 ![Hyprland Screenshot](Assets/Screenshot.png)